akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 160: August 3, 2021

+**Pomodoros Completed**: 8

+**Today's Progress**: Reviewed notes from live session, synthesized and rewrote parts, created new Anki cards from the material.
+Began reviewing assessment criteria.

+**My Feelings**: Today was a slog!
+Really hard for me to get back into the mindset of taking notes.
+Before I was letting the material kind of wash over me, now I have to dig in and make sure I really understand the concepts.
+It's tough!

 ### Day 159: August 2, 2021

 **Pomodoros Completed**: 7